qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 ## Switching the locks off

-`PYSIDE6_OPTION_FT` is a bit per lock, and clearing one takes that lock away:
+`PYSIDE6_OPTION_FT` is a bit per measure, and clearing one puts back what was there before it:

 ```
-PYSIDE6_OPTION_FT=0b111   all of them (the default, and what an unset
-                          variable means)
-PYSIDE6_OPTION_FT=0b101   without the state lock
+PYSIDE6_OPTION_FT             unset, and that is the only supported setting:
+                              it means every bit there is, including the ones
+                              added after whatever is reading this
-PYSIDE6_OPTION_FT=0b011   without the per-object call guard
+PYSIDE6_OPTION_FT=0b011       the two locks only
 PYSIDE6_OPTION_FT=off         without any of them
 ```

-`LazyTypeLock` is `0x1`, `StateLock` is `0x2`, `CallGuard` is `0x4`.
+The inventory lives in `sbkftoptions.h` and nowhere else - a copy of it goes stale, and a stale copy is invisible in a result, because the run simply describes different code than the one it names. `ftoptions.py` in the test directory reads the enum out of the header at runtime for the same reason.

 This exists for stress testing and is not a supported production setting: the modules still declare that they do not need the GIL while the synchronization backing that declaration is gone.
 Taking the declaration back at runtime is not possible, because the GIL slot is evaluated when the module object is created, before any binding code runs, so clearing `StateLock` warns instead.

+How each measure is demonstrated is not uniform, and saying so is part of the
+claim:

+  - Most of them have a `proof-*` in `failpoints.py`: the subject runs in a child process with the bit cleared and has to fail there.
+  - The three locks - `LazyTypeLock`, `StateLock`, `CallGuard` - have their A/B in `run.py`'s scenario table instead, one lock switched off per column, five rounds each.
+Their subjects are stress scenarios, not deterministic ones.
+  - `MiOffsetsOnce` has a sanitizer A/B and can have nothing else; the section above says why.

 A mechanism that no scenario can take away does not get a bit.
-The readiness flag on lazily created types is one such: it is covered by the suites, not by the A/B harness.
+The readiness flag on lazily created types is one such, and so is `Shiboken::CacheSlot`: they are covered by the suites, not by the A/B harness.

 ## Testing